A framework for effective coaching

 - How will you measure progress?

-too vague or unrealistic, refine it before proceeding.
+Kill signal: If the goal is too vague or unrealistic, refine it before proceeding.

 Step 2: Reality – understanding the current situation